glFusion/metatags/README.md

 ```
   [meta:key glfusion,cms,content management system]
 ```
-Would produce:
+The result:
 ```
   <meta name="keywords" content="glfusion,cms,content management system">.
 ```
 Likewise, if you write `[meta:desc description of the current page]`, the tag will be converted into `<meta name="description" content="description of the current page">`.
-In both cases, autotags themselves are not visible in the content except for the editor(s).
+In both cases, autotags themselves are not visible in the content except to the editor(s) if configured.

 For example, to place a meta description in a story, use:
 ```